francids/escruta/frontend/README.md

 The included [`nginx.conf`](./nginx.conf) provides a reference configuration.

-## Development Guidelines

-### Code Style

-- Use TypeScript for all new components and utilities.
-- Follow React functional component patterns with hooks.
-- Implement responsive design using Tailwind CSS utility classes.
-- Keep components small and focused on single responsibilities.
-- Use custom hooks for complex state logic and data fetching.

-### Component Architecture

-- **UI Components** (`src/app/components/ui/`): Reusable, unstyled components.
-- **Feature Components** (`src/app/components/`): Application-specific components.

-### State Management

-- Use React Context for global application state.
-- Implement custom hooks for component-specific state logic.
-- Keep server state synchronized using the custom `useFetch` hook.
-- Leverage local storage for user preferences and session data using the `useCookie` hook.

 ## Integration with Backend

 The frontend communicates with the Escruta backend through RESTful APIs.
 Ensure the backend service is running and accessible at the configured `VITE_ESCRUTA_BACKEND_URL` for full functionality.